Dimethyltryptamine: Pharmacodynamics

 DMT is one of the only psychedelics that isn't known to produce tolerance to its hallucinogenic effects.
 The lack of tolerance with DMT may be related to the fact that, unlike other psychedelics such as LSD and DOI, DMT does not desensitize serotonin 5-HT_{2A} receptors in vitro.
 This may be due to the fact that DMT is a biased agonist of the serotonin 5-HT_{2A} receptor.
 More specifically, DMT activates the G_{q} signaling pathway of the serotonin 5-HT_{2A} receptor without significantly recruiting β-arrestin2.
 Activation of β-arrestin2 is linked to receptor downregulation and tachyphylaxis.
 Similarly to DMT, 5-MeO-DMT is a biased agonist of the serotonin 5-HT_{2A} receptor, with minimal β-arrestin2 recruitment, and likewise has been associated with little tolerance to its hallucinogenic effects.
 On the other hand, the lack of apparent tolerance of DMT and similar agents may simply be related to their very short durations.
+In contrast to the preceding findings however, subsequent research has found that continuous intravenous infusion of DMT does produce moderate acute tolerance.

 As DMT has been shown to have slightly better potency (EC_{50}) at the human serotonin 5-HT_{2C} receptor than at the serotonin 5-HT_{2A} receptor, the serotonin 5-HT_{2C} receptor is also implicated in DMT's effects.
+The drug shows pronounced biased agonism at the serotonin 5-HT_{2C} receptor.
 Other receptors such as the serotonin 5-HT_{1A} receptor and the sigma σ_{1} receptor may also play a role.

 In 2009, it was hypothesized that DMT may be an endogenous ligand for the σ_{1} receptor.
 The concentration of DMT needed for σ_{1} activation in vitro (50–100 μmol/L) is similar to the behaviorally active concentration measured in mouse brain of approximately 106 μmol/L This is minimally 4 orders of magnitude higher than the average concentrations measured in rat brain tissue or human plasma under basal conditions (see Endogenous DMT), so σ_{1} receptors are likely to be activated only under conditions of high local DMT concentrations.
 If DMT is stored in synaptic vesicles, such concentrations might occur during vesicular release.
 To illustrate, while the average concentration of serotonin in brain tissue is in the 1.5-4 μmol/L range, the concentration of serotonin in synaptic vesicles was measured at 270 mM.
 Following vesicular release, the resulting concentration of serotonin in the synaptic cleft, to which serotonin receptors are exposed, is estimated to be about 300 μmol/L. Thus, while in vitro receptor binding affinities, efficacies, and average concentrations in tissue or plasma are useful, they are not likely to predict DMT concentrations in the vesicles or at synaptic or intracellular receptors.
 Under these conditions, notions of receptor selectivity are moot, and it seems probable that most of the receptors identified as targets for DMT (see above) participate in producing its psychedelic effects.